MrD0NTPLAY/hyprland-config/README.txt

-Programs
-Waybar
-Kitty
-Fish
-Hyprpaper
-Hyprland
+Config Files for Personal Hyprland
-FastFetch